 An income portfolio is built with a focus on creating recurring passive income.
 Rather than seeking out investments that might result in the greatest long-term capital gain, investors look for investments that pay regular dividends with low risk to the underlying assets earning those dividends.
 This type of portfolio is ideal for risk-averse investors with a short to medium time horizon.

 A value portfolio is made of up value stocks, or stocks that are underpriced compared with the company’s overall financial picture.
-Value investors buy those underpriced stocks and then hold them as the price increases.
+Value investors buy those underpriced stocks, then hold them as the price increases.

 Rather than focusing on income-generating stocks, investors with a value portfolio buy stocks to hold them for an extended period with the goal of long-term growth.
 This type of portfolio is ideal for investors with a moderate risk tolerance and with a long time horizon.